 ✔️ Building brand awareness and credibility with clients

 LUXE PACK New York is a B2B event to showcase new packaging suppliers, materials, and products.
 Major retailers from across the U.S. attend this 2-day event.
+The set below received the attention of several buyers from influential brands and eventually orders.

-Brands started to understand the company's capabilities and they were curious if there was something new.
+Brands started to understand the company's capabilities and were curious if there was something new.
 Brands perceived the new Cosmopak positively with the refurbished logo and the marketing materials overhaul.

 Because of its rebranding, the company has eradicated its limitations.
 Brands that used to view Cosmopak as an old beauty supplier.